 - Contact approval: You must approve someone before they’re able to contact you on SKY ECC.
 You won’t get any more unsolicited pictures from friends of friends who get your number—you know the kind of pictures I’m talking about—giving you control over who can talk to you.
 Neither Signal nor WhatsApp offers this.

 - Encrypted vault: Our Vault feature allows you to keep a separate area within SKY ECC for secure storage of photos, chats, and notes.
 This is secured under a different password than the chatting side for another layer of protection.
 Neither Signal nor WhatsApp have this feature.
 In fact WhatsApp by default saves photos and videos you receive outside of the app leaving it vulnerable to Media File Jacking.

-To help you make your decision, or for something that any executive at your company can quickly digest, I have taken all of the information above and condensed it down into this spreadsheet comparing Signal and Sky ECC:
+To help you make your decision, or for something that any executive at your company can quickly digest, I have taken all of the information above and condensed it down into these spreadsheets.

 If you want to see more, visit this article gathering all reviews we’ve done to see how Signal does against other apps.

 What to know more about how Whatsapp compares to other apps?
 See this article on how well it compares with other text messaging apps.